flgonzales/Pizzeria_Ruby/README.md

 First exercise with Ruby during Codaisseur's BootCamp.

-The requiremnts for the Application were:
+The requirements for the Application were:

 In this exercise you're going to make an application through which a customer can place an order for a pizza.
 The application shows a list of pizza's and prices, asks the customer for their name, which pizza to order and the amount and show the total price.